Trademark Attorney Cost

 Are There Additional Costs After Trademark Registration is Complete?

 Then, another renewal filing is required at the 10-year anniversary mark and every 10 years thereafter.
-The current filing fee for those renewals is $425 per class ($300 for the application of renewal and $125 for filing the declaration of use).

 If you have questions related to a trademark attorney cost, please contact us today.